 The Bentota Lagoon is home to the Sri Lankan Crocodile.
 I arranged a boat to take me through the dense mangroves to see the crocodiles.
 For the brave individuals, you can even arrange to hold one of the smaller ones.

 My trip continued south.
-Driving though Sri Lanka, you will a real feel on the diversity of the country: catholic churches, Hindu temples and Buddha statues line the streets.
+Driving through Sri Lanka, you will a real feel on the diversity of the country: catholic churches, Hindu temples and Buddha statues line the streets.
 You will also see the colonial touches left by the Portuguese, Dutch and British rule.
 If you are a keen photographer, you will be spoilt for choice.

 A must for me was the small town of Kosgoda home to many turtle hatcheries.
 You can go and visit a hatchery and see the different species of turtles.
 I was even lucky enough to see an Albino Green Turtle.